 2) Respect their bodies.
 Understand that dancers need time to warm up, get centered, and be on their legs.
 Recognize that they have a process that allows all of that to happen.
-Disregard for their process sets the stage for injury.
+Disregard for their process will make them feel uncomfortable and not be able to give you their best throughout the shoot, not to mention, it sets the stage for injury.

 With the exception of shooting a campaign for companies where dancers have call times and arrive ready for anything, I treat each dancer in a shoot as if they are moving through a class.
 They need to work smaller movements first before moving on to larger movements and lines, and finally, when they are really warm, we move to jumps.

 Towards the middle to the end of a shoot, once we know what their lines are and what looks best on them, we aim for creativity.
 It’s best not to toss dancers from one type of movement to another in rapid succession.
 What this means: Don’t start with a large jump followed by your dancer sitting down, then going for a certain line, then back to a jump.
 Following their natural rhythm will get you better shots faster.

 3) Allow your dancer to have the time to look at the shots.
 Give them the chance to fine tune their technique.
 Don’t be in a hurry to move on when you think you got the shot if they don’t like how they look.
 It takes significantly longer to get a good dance shot than most photographers realize.

 Your dancer will appreciate you so much more if you give her the chance to shift her lines to look her best (even better for you to have the skill to guide her into those lines).
 Don’t be surprised if it takes 10, 20, 30 times to get the shot just right.